WHERE DO YOU SHIP FROM?

 Change the blade the second you feel the shave is not as close as it used to be.
 It is usually around 5 to 10 shaves but will vary from one person to another.
 Always rinse and let the blade and razor dry after use to get the best of their lifespan potential.

 The water from our showers are often harsher than our drinking water.
 Even if our blades are made of stainless steel, constant contact with water can lead to rust, which can in turn cause irritations.

 HOW LONG WILL MY RAZOR LASTS?

-We chose a corrosion-resistant material: quality white brass.
+We chose a corrosion-resistant materials which are brass and zamak.
 The chance to see it rusting are among the lowest (plus, it's super easy to recycle).
 But leaving your razor under the water stream can reduce its lifespan.
 Soap, shampoo and other cosmetics can tarnish the coating if left in direct contact for extended period of time.
 Your razor will keep working the same way but would loose its aesthetics.